cogini/elixir-deploy-template/README.md

 ```

 If it doesn't work, run ssh with `-v` flags to see what the problem is.
 You can add more verbosity, e.g. `-vvvv` if you need more detail.
-File
-permissions are the most common problem.

 ```shell
 ssh -vv root@web-server
 ```

+File permissions are the most common cause of problems with ssh.
+Another common
-Another common problem is forgetting to add your ssh key when creating the
+problem is forgetting to add your ssh key when creating the Droplet.
+Destroy
-Droplet.
-Destroy the Droplet and create it again.
+the Droplet and create it again.

 ### Set variables

-The configuration vars defined in `inventory/group_vars/all` apply to all hosts in
+The configuration variables defined in `inventory/group_vars/all` apply to all hosts in
 your project.
-They are overridden by variables in more specific groups like
+They are overridden by vars in more specific groups like
 `inventory/group_vars/web-servers` or for individual hosts, e.g.
 `inventory/host_vars/web-server`.

-These playbooks use ssh keys to control access to server accounts, not passwords.
+Ansible uses ssh to connect to the server.
+These playbooks use ssh keys to
-Ansible uses ssh to deploy the releases, and the `users` Ansible role manages
+control logins to server accounts, not passwords.
+The `users` Ansible role
-the keys to allow login.
+manages accounts.

 The `inventory/group_vars/all/users.yml` file defines a global list of users and
 system admins.
 It has a live user (me!), **change it to match your details**: